Nuclear Physics at BRIF: The ISOL-type facility BRIF

 \subsubsection{Design, construction and shimming of the main magnet}

 It is well known that increasing axial focusing will enhance the beam intensity limit of cyclotrons~\cite{baartman1995}.
-Most of compact high-intensity cyclotrons with energies above 70~MeV adopt spiral sectors to provide sufficient vertical focusing at higher energies.
-However, the application of spiral sectors introduced technical challenges in practice, and higher cost for construction.
+Most compact high-intensity cyclotrons with energies above 70~MeV adopt spiral sectors to provide sufficient vertical focusing at higher energies.
+However, the application of spiral sectors introduced technical challenges in practice, and higher construction costs.
 The CYCIAE-100 is the first high-intensity compact cyclotron in this energy range using straight-sectors.
-To realize strong focusing, the profile of hill gap was approximately elliptical so as to adjust the radial gradient of magnetic field in large radial range, with the gap decreasing from 60~mm at the center to 48~mm at the final radius, while the height of valley region reaching 1310~mm.
-Comprehensive studies on beam dynamics have confirmed that the deep-valley structure with adjustable radial gradient of magnetic field, provides sufficient axial focusing, specially at the high energies~\cite{zhangtianjue2016ieee}.
+To realize strong focusing, the profile of hill gap was approximately elliptical to adjust the radial gradient of magnetic field in large radial range, with the gap decreasing from 60~mm at the center to 48~mm at the final radius, while the height of valley region reaching 1310~mm.
+Comprehensive studies on beam dynamics have confirmed that the deep-valley structure with adjustable radial gradient of magnetic field, provide sufficient axial focusing, especially at the high energies~\cite{zhangtianjue2016ieee}.